Admissions and Financial Aid FAQs

 Q: Do you offer scholarships?

-A: Currently, we offer a very limited number of institutional scholarships.
-However, we are working on this, and hope to have more options in the future.
-BGSP is authorized to offer US Title IV Federal Student loans for US citizens and eligible non-citizens.
+A: We offer tuition discounts to selected first-time applicants entering the M.A. program in Mental Health Counseling or One Year Program from backgrounds in human service agencies.
+For more information, see Types of Aid.
+In addition, BGSP is authorized to offer US Title IV Federal Student loans for US citizens and eligible non-citizens.
 We also encourage students to seek out private grants or scholarships to help fund their education.

 Q: Can I apply for a graduate assistantship?